cwells/franz/README.md

 syntax is highly subject to change](https://github.com/cwells/franz/issues/2).
 It lacks major features such as object support.

-It's also my first attempt at language design, and this language will try to implement a particular set of features I'd like to see in real languages.
+It's also my first attempt at language design, with the goal of trying to implement a particular set of features I'd like to see in real languages.
 This exercise is about language design, not language performance.

 One thing to note is that Franz is whitespace-sensitive in that you must have whitespace around tokens.